 Gaming broadband: give yourself the edge

-Whether you prefer cutting down enemies in Far Cry 3, questing the night away on World of Warcraft, designing your new pad in The Sims Online or beating your lap times on Need For Speed: Most Wanted, you need to be sure you have a gaming broadband connection that can cope.
+Whether you prefer cutting down enemies in Call of Duty, questing the night away on World of Warcraft, designing a pad for a family of Sims or beating your lap times on Gran Turismo, you need to be sure you have a gaming broadband connection that can cope.

 Are you a hardcore player who needs a gamer specific package?
 If not, do the games you play need a consistent fast connection, a good ping rate, or lots of GB per month (bandwidth) to download files?